Novally/reimplementation/README.md

 I created this project by typing 'npm start' into my consol (Listed below) on the Create React App.
 I have all the files stored in a file named Reimplementation.
 Compiling the documents - I personally used VSCode - and running the app should give you the same results.

+There should be no errors on the Webpage outcome!

 ### `npm start`